RESTAURANT MERCH: Expand your brand with custom apparel

 For the big players, branded apparel draws on its nostalgic appeal.
 Retro logos and characters from childhood campaigns.
 They also play on their universal brand recognition – they’re less about drawing new customers than giving their fan-base a uniform.
 Smaller establishments can capitalize on their restaurant’s often-unique theme and feel.
 And give their loyal, local following another way to represent beyond word-of-mouth.
 Read on to see why it’s a good idea for your brand.

 Like tourists buying souvenirs from the destinations they’ve visited, transient diners can purchase a memento of their experience.
-They can take your brand with them and advertise it to a new group of potential customers.
-The good food and great time they enjoyed will be remembered whenever they see or wear that item.
+When they take your brand with them, they advertise it to a new group of potential customers.
+They remember the good food and great time they enjoyed whenever they see or wear that item.

 For regulars, perhaps it was where they had their first date, where they celebrated a milestone birthday or where their family ate for lunch each Sunday.
 Eating together is proven to build strong connections, just as clothes are proven to be potent memory objects.
 Let your customers take a physical reminder of their experience with them and share the love for years to come.